 Parks for All

-In 2021, the Louisville Parks Foundation, in collaboration with Louisville Metro, will launch a city-wide park equitable investment study to create a roadmap for future public park investments.
+In 2021, the Louisville Parks Foundation, in collaboration with Louisville Metro, will develop a city-wide park equitable investment plan to create a roadmap for future public park investments.
 This comprehensive and data-driven analysis will ensure public parks and neighborhoods with the greatest needs are prioritized for the earliest investments.

 City parks are powerful tools that strengthen the fabric of urban communities, positively impact health and the environment, and create an opportunity for diverse resident engagement and connection.
 As Louisville responds to the public health crises of racial injustice and COVID-19, parks and greenspaces must be considered vital civic infrastructure in long-term recovery efforts to foster a more resilient city for ALL Louisvillians.

-The Parks for All Investment Study provides an opportunity to address longstanding inequities in the public and private funding of our community greenspaces.
+The Parks for All initiative provides an opportunity to address longstanding inequities in the public and private funding of our community greenspaces.
 The Louisville Parks Foundation is committed to the development of an equitable and transparent investment plan for the Louisville Parks and Recreation system.

 Determine the 1/2 mile radius around each of our 120 public parks.
 This is the 10 minute "walk-shed", a national standard.